cviebrock/eloquent-taggable/README.md

 ## The Tag Model

-There are a few methods you can run on the Tag model itself:
+There are a few methods you can run on the Tag model itself.

 `Tag::findByName('Apple')` will return the Tag model for the given name.
 This can then be chained to find all the related models.

-Under the hood, the above uses the `byName()` scope, which you are free to use if you wanted to write a custom query.
+Under the hood, the above uses a `byName()` query scope on the Tag model, which you are also free to use if you want to write a custom query.

 ## The TagService Class